 Reducing the cost of the aseptic filling process is the first step to remaining competitive in the global market.

 A number of aseptic filling systems have features that reduce energy consumption.

-Take, for instance, the servo control systems ensure precision and accurate filling process.
+Take, for instance, the servo control systems ensure precision and an accurate filling process.

 More importantly, the frequency converters ensure accurate speed control, thus saving on energy consumption.